CultivateLabs/storytime/README.md

 end
 ```

+After doing so, fire up your Rails server and access the Storytime dasboard, by default located at `http://localhost:3000/storytime`.

 ## Text Snippets

 Text snippets are small chunks of user-editable content that can be re-used in various places in your host app.
+Snippets can be accessed through the `Storytime.snippet` method.
+Content returned from that method is marked HTML-safe, so you can even include simple html content in your text snippets.

-Storytime provides these since we take the position that complex page structure should not live in the database.
+Storytime takes the position that complex page structure should not live in the database.
 If you need a complex page that requires heavy HTML/CSS, but still want to have the actual content be editable in the CMS, you should use a text snippet.

-An example might be if you had a home page in your host app at ```app/views/home/index.html.erb```.
-You could create two snippets named "first-column-text" and "second-column-text" and access them through the ```Storytime.snippet``` method.
-Content returned from that method is marked HTML-safe, so you can include simple html content in your text snippets.
+The following example shows two snippets named "first-column-text" and "second-column-text" being accessed through the `Storytime.snippet` method:

 ```
 <h1>My Home Page</h1>